 Cold Smoked Sockeye Salmon

-Cold Smoked White King
+Cold Smoked King Salmon (red and white)

 Fresh Frozen King Fillets

-Hot Smoked King Salmon
+Hot Smoked King Salmon (red and white)

 Hot Smoked Sockeye Salmon